geneleaf/docs.geneleaf/Glossary.rst

     first-degree relative
         The parents, siblings, or children of an individual.
 Also called first-degree relative.

-    fibrofolliculoma
-        A benign tumor of the hair follicle that appears as a small, whitish papule.
-Fibrofolliculomas are typically found on the face, ears, neck, and upper torso.
-They are pathognomonic for Birt-Hogg-Dubé syndrome, a hereditary condition associated with the development of kidney cancer.

-    Fingerprinting
-        Fingerprinting refers to the Fluidigm-based sample identification assays used to verify the identity of samples throughout the genomic testing and analysis testing process, based on the attributes of a set of unique genomic regions, analyzed in each individual.
-The unique genomic regions used in this assay are highly variable, yet nominally repetitive, making them compatible with NGS technology.
-This assay is distinct from STR-based identification systems such as CODIS.

     FISH
     fluorescence in situ hybridization
         A technique used to identify the presence of specific chromosomes or chromosomal regions through hybridization (attachment) of fluorescently-labeled DNA probes to denatured chromosomal DNA.
 Examination through a microscope under fluorescent lighting detects the presence of the colored hybridized signal (and hence presence of the chromosome material) or absence of the hybridized signal (and hence absence of the chromosome material).
 Also called fluorescence in situ hybridization.